 So whats the problem with this?

 Well for starters if you need to add another day, then you need to make changes in the code in two places.
 Might not look too difficult when you have so few enums, but think about maintaining them when you have more than a handful.
-Or being the forgetful shit you are, you may just forget.
+Or being the forgetful bum you are, you may just forget.
 Also, if you re-arrange the days, you need to re-arrange them in the strings as well.
 Change the enum spelling?
 Guess what, you need to change it in the strings.

 A good programmer always finds new ways to keep his sanity (until that new solution comes to bite him in the ass).
 What am i talking about?
 Using the cpp preprocessor of course.
 Trade one evil for another.